 It is extremely important never to give aspirin to a child who has the flu or is suspected of having the flu.
 Aspirin during bouts of influenza is associated with an increased risk of developing

 Everyone should get the flu vaccine each year to update their protection.
 It is the best way to prevent getting the flu.
-Safe vaccines are made each year and the best time to get the flu vaccine is the late summer/early fall or as soon as it is available in your community.
+Safe vaccines are made each year and the best time to get the flu vaccine is the late summer/early fall or as soon as it is on hand in your community.

 Vaccination is especially important for: